 1. The AWS Cloud Services

 Currently, AWS offers more than 160+ services and products to their customers.
-Each one has a specific purpose for a specific need, and is used during specific situations.
 And every year, the list grows larger and more complex.
 You don’t have to memorize every single service and function to pass the exam (although that would be amazing if you did!).
 What’s important is that you familiarize yourself on the more commonly used services such as those under compute, storage, databases, security, networking and content delivery, management and governance, and a few others.
 To quickly view over the different categories, you may visit this link.

 2. Best Practices when Architecting for the Cloud